Awolnation: My Echo, My Shadow, My Covers, and Me and The Phantom Five (2022–present)

-On Instagram, Aaron Bruno mentioned that The Phantom Five would sound like a more mature version of "Run", the band's 2015 studio album.
+On Instagram, Bruno mentioned that The Phantom Five would sound like a more mature version of "Run", the band's 2015 studio album.
 On May 31, 2024, the band released the single "Jump Sit Stand March" featuring Emily Armstrong.
 On July 19, 2024, the band released the single "I Am Happy" featuring Del the Funky Homosapien.
 The Phantom Five was released on August 30, 2024, along with the single "Barbarian".
 On August 19, 2025, the band was featured on the song "Guiding Lights" by electronic rock band Pendulum.

 Musical style

 Awolnation's music has been described as alternative rock, electronic rock, indie rock, electropop, pop rock, dance-rock, power pop, and hard rock.
 The band's first two albums, Megalithic Symphony and Run were more electronica heavy while their third album, Here Come the Runts, onwards went for a more "'organic' indie rock sound".
 Louder Sound described their sound as "hard-edged electro indie rock".
 The Phantom Five returns to a more electronic-based sound.